Soccer player Anton Walkes, 25, dies in Florida boat crash

 “Anton was a talented and dedicated player who was loved by his teammates and fans,” the statement said.

+In 2016, a boat crash off Miami Beach killed Major League Baseball player Jose Fernandez, a star pitcher for the Miami Marlins.
+Fernandez and two other people died when their 32-foot vessel slammed into a jetty, according to authorities.

-Charlotte FC teammate Jaylin Lindsey said he was “heartbroken” to learn the news.
+Charlotte FC teammate Jaylin Lindsey said he was “heartbroken” to learn of Walkes’ death.

 “Fly high my brother, you’re the best teammate I could’ve asked for,” Lindsey Tweeted.
 “Love you man.”

-Note: This story was first published on Jan.
-19, 2023.
-It was updated on Jan.
-20, 2023, to correct that authorities now say Walkes was a passenger, not an operator, of one of the boats.